 - Weight matters.
 Baby fat turns into kid fat that can often turn into adult fat.
 Being overweight is a huge risk factor for heart disease.
 At every doctor's visit, find out whether your child's weight is healthy.
 Know your child's BMI (Body Mass Index).
 If it's over the 85th percentile for age, take action.
 Don't ignore it.
 Talk to your doctor about the best ways to get your child to a healthier weight.

 - A healthy diet is crucial.
-This can't be ignored either.
 Here are some highlights of the dietary recommendations:

-- Babies should be breastfed for at least the first six months of life.
+- If possible, babies should be breastfed for at least the first six months of life.

 - Limit your children's total calories to what they need to fuel their growth and activities.
 Watch portion sizes and snacks.
 Your doctor can help you figure out the right daily calorie intake for your child.

 - Serve lots of fruits, vegetables and whole grains daily.